houssemFat/aircall-test-front-end/README.md

-# Introdction
+# Introduction

-This is an [aircall test](https://github.com/aircall/frontend-hiring-test) implementation.
+This is a solution to [aircall test](https://github.com/aircall/frontend-hiring-test).

 # Install dependencies